thclough/tighe_clough_portfolio/README.md

 Please see my featured projects:

 ## [Project 1: Endangered Animal Database Construction and Analysis](https://github.com/thclough/endangered_db)
-* Created a database to integrate various data sources on endangered species trade
+* Designed a database to integrate various data sources on endangered species trade
-* Wrangled big, messy data on trades for the purpose database compatibility and easier analysis
+* Wrangled big, messy data on trades for the purpose of database compatibility and easier analysis
 * Wrote queries on the database (used CTE's, staging tables, joins, window functions, etc.) and created visualizations
 * Created an [interactive animated graph app](https://clough-tighe-hastings-cites-dash.onrender.com) giving an overview of the data and deployed on render
 * Theorized use cases and performed appropriate analysis